-Computerized Adaptive Tests
+Computerized Adaptive Testing

 This results in much shorter questionnaires that are more relevant to individual patients and at the same time maintain or surpass the measurement precision of currently used standard questionnaires.
 For instance, we have shown that a CAT with only 5 items performs just as well as the Health Assessment Questionnaire Disability Index, a 20-item questionnaire which is most commonly used for measuring physical functioning in patients with rheumatoid arthritis.
-We have already developed working CAT applications for measuring fatigue and physical functioning and are in the process of developing several new CATs for other domains, including pain.

 Try a demo version of the CATs for fatigue and physical functioning here: